shlomif/halting-my-real-person-fiction/README.md

 got paid little.
 He became a happy and respected amateur.

 But for now I'll write my real person fic on singers and YouTube musicians.
-I already have one more factoid about Taylor Swift and there doubtless will be more.
+I already have one more factoid about Taylor Swift and there likely will be more.
 And I assure you that for a long time you won't see a youtube video "Why people won't listen to Taylor Swift's songs again?"
 Poor Taylor!
 I'm sure she won't survive reading this Taylor Swift Factoid, and sue me immediately.